rjrudin/slush-marklogic-spring-boot/templates/README.md

   OR

     java -jar build\libs\<app-name>-<version>.war

+You can then go to http://localhost:(the port you selected while generating this project) to try out the application.

 ## What should I run while developing?

 This is a 3 tier architecture - Angular, Spring Boot, and MarkLogic - and thus, during development,